openlink/iODBC/README.md

 include them for the next build.

 Porting the iODBC driver manager to some non-UNIX-like operating systems such as the Windows family (3.x, 95, NT, 200x, etc.), IBM OS/2, and Mac Classic is supported, but has not been compiled or tested recently.
 Of course, you will need to supply a `make`/`build` file and a short `LibMain` for creating the `iodbc.dll`.

-## How to build iODBC driver manager:
+## How to build iODBC driver manager

 Users of macOS should read the separate [README_MACOSX](./README_MACOSX.md) document for more detail of porting to this platform.

 Users of all other UNIX-like OS: